CryptoHideCoin/YellowPaper/README.md

 # Crypto Hide Coin

 In this repository, we have organize the tech specification reguard Crypto Hide Coin Decentralized Trustless Network

+If you want you can read the [wiki edition](https://github.com/CryptoHideCoin/YellowPaper/wiki)